elpantherd/GROKWARE/README.md

+# GROKWARE
-# GROKWARE - bridging the gap for seamless, universal connection.
+Bridging the gap for seamless, universal connection.
 # Grokband and Grokcom

 This project consists of two proprietary devices: **Grokband** and **Grokcom**, designed for bidirectional communication through sign language and voice.